 Homemade Pesto Recipe

-This homemade pesto recipe uses fresh basil and Parmesan cheese.
+This homemade pesto recipe uses fresh basil, garlic, olive oil and Parmesan cheese.
 A lot of recipes call for Parmigiano-Reggiano, but I use Parmesan because I personally like the flavor of it better.
+If you don’t want the expense of adding pine nuts (they can be expensive), then try adding walnuts, pistachios or almonds, or omit nuts altogether.

 How To Make Basil Pesto

-- Toast Nuts – heat a frying pan over medium low heat.
+1. Toast Nuts.
+Heat a frying pan over medium low heat.
 Toast the pine nuts until lightly golden shaking the pan frequently to prevent burning.

-- Mince Garlic – peel and mince 2 cloves garlic.
+2. Mince Garlic.
+Peel and mince 2 cloves garlic.
 My son loves it good and garlicky so he adds 3 cloves to the mix.

-- Grate Cheese – Finely grate the cheese.
+3. Grate Cheese.
+Finely grate the cheese.
 I use a fine grater typically used for Parmesan cheese, rather than a box grater, so there are no larger pieces of cheese in the sauce.

-- Prep Basil – Remove the thick ends of the stems and discard using only the leaves and finer stems.
+4. Prep Basil.
+Remove the thick ends of the stems and discard using only the leaves and finer stems.
 Add the basil, garlic and nuts to a food processor (or blender if you don’t have a processor) and process until finely chopped.

-- Add Olive Oil and Cheese– while processor is still running, pour olive oil in a stead stream through the feed tube.
+5. Add Olive Oil and Cheese.
+While processor is still running, pour olive oil in a stead stream through the feed tube.
 Turn the processor off and remove the lid to add your cheese.
 Pulse a few times to incorporate the cheese into the sauce.

 How Long Does Homemade Pesto Last?

-Store homemade pesto sauce in a sealed jar.
-Drizzle about 1-1/2 teaspoons of olive oil on the top to prevent the pesto from browning.
-Pesto can keep in the refrigerator for up to a week.
+Transfer homemade pesto to an airtight container or mason jar.
+Drizzle about 1-1/2 teaspoons of olive oil on the top to prevent it from browning.
+Store in the refrigerator for up to one week.

 Can You Freeze Pesto?